irtyamine/Node---Selenium---Web-Driver/README.md

-# NODE API Referral API App
+# NODE Branding Tool API
-Node API referral App
+A sample API that access https://www.namecheckr.com if username or domain is available.

 ## How to use
 After cloning do NPM install. <br>